facebook/react/docs/docs/integrating-with-other-libraries.md

 ### Using Backbone Models in React components

-The simplest way to consume backbone models and collections from a React component is to listen to the various change events and manually force an update.
+The simplest way to consume Backbone models and collections from a React component is to listen to the various change events and manually force an update.

 Components responsible for rendering models would listen to `"change"` events, while components responsible for rendering collections would listen for `"add"` and `"remove` events.
 In both cases, call `this.forceUpdate()` to rerender the component with the new data.